eemmtt/piemenu/README.md

 2. Move your cursor outward to the 'slice' of the Pie Menu with your desired action.
     > Slices extend outwards, beyond the drawn Pie Menu to the active screen's limits.

-3. Release the hotkey to trigger the indicated action and close the Pie Menu.
+3. Release the same hotkey to trigger the indicated action and close the Pie Menu.
+    > Releasing the assigned hotkey while your cursor is within the innermost circle of the PieMenu ("Dead Zone") will close the Pie Menu without triggering an action.

 ### Toggle
 1. Tap the hotkey to display the Pie Menu at your cursor location.
 2. Tap the hotkey again to trigger the selected action and close the Pie Menu.